mariaprang/project-management-saasovation/README.md

 Members that were added to the project are now able to add boards and tickets to the boards:
 ![board image here](/board.png)

-Initially there are no project members visible, project owner has to add them to the project.
-This is doable via the “add member” button that triggers the popup window that displays all members of the company and lets the project owner decide which member to add